 - Tune Speed PID coefficients

 The basic architecture can be extended with a second absorber and a control loop for it.
 The desired torque range that will be requested from each brake can be set with Torque Range setting in Torque Controller.

 Dual Speed Controller architecture

 Dual Torque Controller architecture can be further updated with second speed sensor and second Speed Controller.
 With this architecture, mechanical connection in 4×4 chassis dynamometer is not required for vehicles that don’t have traction control system.
-Each Speed Controller is responsible for keeping rotating roller at speed set in the user interface.
+Each Speed Controller is responsible for keeping the rotating roller at the speed set in the user interface.

 Dual Brake system

 Water absorber can absorb a lot of power for a long time, however it has slow response to engine torque output.
 Eddy current absorber has the fastest response, however it’s not suitable for long runs, as it heats up relatively quickly.